Decomposing Gorenstein Rings as Connected Sums: Criteria for Decomposability

-It follows from Remark \ref{FP}(a) that, if $P = R \times_\sk S$, then we can identify $R$ and $S$ with appropriate quotients of $P$.
-On the other hand, if $Q = R \#_\sk S$, in general, it is not clear how one can recover the components $R$ and $S$ from $Q$.
-Proposition \ref{Prop3} shows that $R$ and $S$ can be identified with subrings in the case of $\sk$-algebras.
+By definition of the fibre product, if $P = R\times_\sk S$, then $R$ and $S$ can be identified with quotients of $P$.
+On the other hand, if $Q = R \#_\sk S$, it is not clear how one can recover the components $R$ and $S$ from $Q$.
+In the Artinian case, Proposition \ref{Prop2} allows one to find defining ideals for $R$ and $S$ in terms of a Cohen presentation of $Q$.